APPLYING TO ADD A JOINT TENANT TO YOUR TENANCY AGREEMENT

-If you do sub-let or take in a lodger, you will have to pay tax on any income you make from this arrangement and any benefit payments you receive may also be affected.
+If you do sub-let, you will have to pay tax on any income you make from this arrangement and any benefit payments you receive may also be affected.
 You – the tenant – will continue to be responsible for the tenancy and making sure the rent is paid on time.
 North View is not obliged to provide rehousing for lodgers or persons who are sub-letting from one of our tenants.

-You should think carefully before deciding to take in a lodger or sub-letting.
+You should think carefully before deciding to sub-let.
 We would suggest that you talk it over with your Housing Officer before making a final decision.